Skip to main content

 Wedding Consultation

 Your wedding day.
 Without a doubt, it's one of the most significant events you will ever experience - when you and the love of your life officially seal the deal and get married.
 On this day, your friends and family will gather to celebrate the next step in your life.
 Photographers will be running around snapping photos, catering plates delicious food for guests to enjoy, and the DJ sets the mood for a night of fun and libation.
 You've worked extra hard to make everything look perfect and run smoothly.
 You have examined every moving part down to the tiniest detail.
-At the center of all your effort is your wedding venue in Lancaster, SC.
+At the center of all your effort is your wedding venue near Lancaster, SC.

 Your event space can mean the difference between an unforgettable event and an average occasion.
 Capturing your uniqueness as a couple is paramount to a memorable wedding.
 But, without the right venue location and staff, your unforgettable event can turn into a painfully average occasion.
 Fortunately, at Abney Hall, you won't ever have to worry about dingy reception spaces and crummy chow halls.

-Constructed in Lancaster, SC, in 1962, Abney Hall is 15,000 square feet and sits on 500 acres of land, making it a large wedding venue unlike any other.
-Abney Hall was originally the home of Mrs. Josephine Abney, a Lancaster native who was a lifelong philanthropist.
+Constructed in Greenwood SC, in 1962, Abney Hall is 15,000 square feet and sits on 500 acres of land, making it a large wedding venue unlike any other.
+Abney Hall was originally the home of Mrs. Josephine Abney, a Greenwood native who was a lifelong philanthropist.
 Mrs. Abney devoted much of her time and effort towards supporting charities, educational institutions, hospitals, and other noble efforts.
 Today, Abney Hall stands tall as a symbol of love, both in our community and for the couples who choose to get married here.

 Abney Hall is an exclusive event experience unlike any other, surrounded by verdant forests and sparkling ponds.
 Our venue is a natural fit for several occasions, including: